Skip to main content

 NOvel Quantum simulators – connectIng Areas

 As one of the most important pillars of quantum technologies (QT), quantum simulators (QS) promise interdisciplinary applications and solutions for fundamental problems of physics, as well as for chemistry, material sciences and optimization problems.
 There are, however, still areas of contemporary physics and science in general, full of hard to solve/simulate problems that were not yet quantum simulated.
-One of these areas is attoscience (AS), or more generally ultrafast science, i.e. physics and chemistry of systems interacting with intense and ultrashort laser pulses (from XUV to THz range).
-AS can be quantum simulated by other systems, and can itself serve as a contemporary platform for QS, where the focus is no more on simulations of systems described by Hamiltonians or Liouville operators, but of generation and control of massively entangled states and theory possible applications.
+One of these areas is attoscience (AS), or more generally ultrafast science, i.e. physics and chemistry of systems interacting with intense and ultrashort laser pulses (from XUV to MIR, or even THZ range).
+AS can be quantum simulated by other systems, and can itself serve as a contemporary platform for QS, where the focus is no more on simulations of systems described by Hamiltonians or Liouville operators, but of generation and control of massively entangled states, and on the theory of their possible characterization and applications.
 Another area that is still missing connection to quantum simulators is the area of classical and quantum machine learning (ML).
 ML offers solutions for pattern recognition, or various classification and optimization problems.
 Our uniquely broad experience motivates us to attempt to unify these areas, aiming at the new field of QS of ultrafast science and quantum learning devices, under the common umbrella of topology and topological effects in physics (TEP), and quantum validation and certification (QVC).
 The overarching aims are, on the AS side, to investigate and employ topological effects in ultrafast science, especially in strongly correlated few body and many body systems interacting with intense MIR laser/THz laser/XUV sources, and to design quantum simulators of these effects with atomic, molecular, and optical physics (AMO) platforms.
 On the ML side, we will apply ML methods to problems of quantum many-body physics and QS, based on AMO platforms; conversely, we will transfer quantum many-body techniques, like tensor networks methods to ML problems.
+Perhaps the most important beyond-planned-results is the development of the nover area connecting AS, QS, Quantum Information Science and Quantum Optics in general, which deals with quantum electrodynamics and quantum field theory effects in Attoscience that can be studied using Quantum Optics methods.

 The project is important for the society since it connects fundamental discoveries in AS and QS, but addresses also concrete applications in QT.
 We connect particular hope with novel ways of generating quantum entanglement and correlations in ultrafast scenario.
 Understanding dynamics of strongly correlated systems is the clue for the future application of QS and AS.
 NOQIA is at the frontiers of this research area.

-In general, the work performed from the beginning of the project led to over 100 publications, but only part of them were directly and tightly bounded to the goals of NOQIA.
-The results were presented at numerous international meeting and conferences, seminars etc. We realized a non-trivial dissemination plan toward general public, culminating in a concert at the moist important festival of electro-acoustic music, entitled “Interpreting Quantum Randomness” (https://www.youtube.com/watch?v=Z-GLxgg0Z18).
+In general, the work performed from the beginning of the project led to over 200 publications, directly and tightly, or at least partially bounded to the goals of NOQIA.
+All of these papers were published in the leading international journals, with some in the Nature group, PHys.
+Rev. Lett., Phys.
+Rev. X, Phys.
+Rev. X Quantum, and impactful review journals, like Rep. Prog.
+Phys., Phys.
+Rep., or Nature Physics Reviews.
+They are listed below, in the detailed report of the objectives.
+The results were presented at numerous international meeting and conferences, seminars etc. We realized a non-trivial dissemination plan toward general public, culminating in a concert at the most important festival of electro-acoustic music SONAR21, entitled “Interpreting Quantum Randomness” (https://www.youtube.com/watch?v=Z-GLxgg0Z18(odnośnik otworzy się w nowym oknie)).

 Overall, the major results of the project have been: